mui/material-ui/docs/pages/blog/2021-q3-update.md

 We have released our [new brand](/blog/material-ui-is-now-mui/)!
 We are excited about our new shorter name **MUI**.
-We were already using with the class names (`.MuiButton-root`), it embodies our next step beyond Material Design.
+We were already using it in the class names (`.MuiButton-root`), which embodies our next step beyond Material Design.

 This project has been 12 months in the making.
 We did a couple of early iterations with https://bb.agency/.